-CHNA A ctivities N/A - Person or Organization was not Involved Position or Department Member of CHNA Committee Participated in development of CHNA process Advised on CHNA best practices Participated in primary data collection Participated in identifying priority health needs Participated in identifying community resources to meet health needs Provided secondary health data Other (explain) Other - If you selected "Other (explain)," please type your ex below: CB/ Community Health/Population Health Director (facility level) ~ ~ ~ ~ ~ N/A - Person or Organization was not Involved Position or Member of CHNA Committee Participated in development of CHNA process on Participated in primary data collection Participated in identifying priority health needs Participated in identifying community resources to meet health needs Provided secondary health data Other (explain) Other - If you selected "Other (explain)," please type your ex below: CB/ Community Health/ Population Health Director (system level) ~ N/A - Person or Organization was not Involved Position or Department Member of CHNA Committee Participated in development of CHNA process Advised on CHNA best practices Participated in primary data collection Participated in identifying priority health needs Participated in identifying community resources to meet health needs Provided secondary health data Other (explain) Other - If you selected "Other (explain)," please type your ex below: Senior Executives (CEO, CFO, VP, etc.) (facility level) ~ ~ ~ N/A - Person or Organization was not Involved Position or Department Member of CHNA Committee Participated in development of CHNA process on Participated in primary data collection Participated in identifying priority health needs Participated in identifying community resources to meet health needs Provided secondary health data Other (explain) Other - If you selected "Other (explain)," please type your ex below: Senior Executives (CEO, CFO, VP, etc.) (system level) ✓ N/A - Person or Organization was not Involved Position or Member of CHNA Committee Participated in development of CHNA process on Participated in primary data collection Participated in identifying priority health needs Participated in identifying community resources to meet health needs Provided secondary health data Other (explain) Other - If you selected "Other (explain)," please type your ex below: Board of Directors or Board Committee (facility level) ~ Approve CHNA report and implementation plan N/A - Person or Organization was not Involved Position or Department Member of CHNA Committee Participated in development of CHNA process on Participated in primary data collection Participated in identifying priority health needs Participated in identifying community resources to meet health Provided secondary health data Other (explain) Other - If you selected "Other (explain)," please type your ex below:
+Q44.
+Please use the table below to tell us about t the internal partner s involved in your most red ent CHNA dev elopment.
+CHNA A ctivities N/A - Person or Organization was not Involved Position or Member of CHNA Committee Participated in development of CHNA process Advised on CHNA best practices Participated in primary data collection Participated in identifying priority health needs Participated in identifying community resources to meet health needs Provided secondary health data Other (explain) Other - If you selected "Other (explain)," please type your exp below: CB/ Community Health/Population Health Director (facility level) ✓ < ✓ ✓ ✓ N/A - Person or Organization was not Involved Member of CHNA Committee Participated in development of CHNA process Advised on CHNA best practices Participated in primary data collection Participated in identifying priority health needs Participated in identifying community resources to meet health needs Provided secondary health data Other (explain) Other - If you selected "Other (explain)," please type your exp below: CB/ Community Health/ Population Health Director (system level) ✓ N/A - Person or Organization was not Involved Position or Member of CHNA Committee Participated in development of CHNA process Advised on CHNA best practices Participated in primary data collection Participated in identifying priority health needs Participated in identifying community resources to meet health needs Provided secondary health data Other (explain) Other - If you selected "Other (explain)," please type your exp below: Senior Executives (CEO, CFO, VP, etc.) (facility level) ~ ~ ~ N/A - Person or Organization was not Involved Position or Member of CHNA Committee Participated in development of CHNA process Advised on CHNA best practices Participated in primary data collection Participated in identifying priority health needs Participated in identifying community resources to meet health needs Provided secondary health data Other (explain) Other - If you selected "Other (explain)," please type your exp below: Senior Executives (CEO, CFO, VP, etc.) (system level) ✓ N/A - Person or Organization was not Involved Position or Member of CHNA Committee Participated in development of CHNA process Advised on CHNA best practices Participated in primary data collection Participated in identifying priority health needs Participated in identifying community resources to meet health needs Provided secondary health data Other (explain) Other - If you selected "Other (explain)," please type your exp below: Board of Directors or Board Committee (facility level) ~ Approved CHNA report and implementation plan N/A - Person or Organization was not Involved Position or Member of CHNA Committee Participated in development of CHNA process Advised on CHNA best practices Participated in primary data collection Participated in identifying priority health needs Participated in identifying community resources to meet health needs Provided secondary health data Other (explain) Other - If you selected "Other (explain)," please type your exp below: